jupyter/jupyter/docs/source/projects/architecture/content-architecture.rst

 between the frontends and the IPython Kernel is described in :ref:`jupyterclient:messaging`.

-The core execution machinery for the kernel is shared with terminal IPython:
+The core execution machinery for the kernel is shared with terminal IPython.

 .. image:: figs/ipy_kernel_and_terminal.png
    :alt: